 Chemical Abstracts was published in print from 1907 to 2009 by the American Chemical Society.
 In the decades before computer databases, large indexes like CA were the standard entry point into the scientific literature.
 Using them effectively was a skill that required learning, dedication, and practice.
-A complete set of CA, with Collective Indexes, from 1907 through 2001, is currently shelved in the Life Science Library (MAI 220) at QD 1 A51 (Lower Level).
+A complete set of CA, with Collective Indexes, from 1907 through 2001, is shelved in the Life Science Library (MAI 220) at QD 1 A51 (Lower Level).
 This set is in the process of being removed to remote storage.

 Every five years CAS published a Collective Index (CI).
 The 14th CI was published in 2002 and covers the years 1997-2001.
 The library has all Collective Indexes up to this point.
 They are divided into: